RobbieJVMW/VMware-generative-ai-reference-architecture/LLM-fine-tuning-example/README.md

 # Execute the run file
 sudo sh cuda_11.8.0_520.61.05_linux.run
 ````
 The CLI command will start a text-based dialog interface.
-You will get a warming like this:
+You will get a warning like this:
 ````
 ┌──────────────────────────────────────────────────────────────────────────────┐
 │ Existing package manager installation of the driver found.
 It is strongly    │